-This program is a grassroots effort to honor the United States Equestrian Core Values and carry its mission forward.
+The Collegiate Preparatory Program (CPP) is a grassroots effort to honor the United States Equestrian Core Values and carry its mission forward.
 It is designed for those Junior riders who would like exposure to the collegiate level format within the Intercollegiate Horse Show Association.
 It is only open to Junior riders in good standing and only those who are enrolled in high school.
-Riders must submit an essay application to the committee chair prior to the first SNHSA-sanctioned event that they compete in that show season.
-The essay should be no more than 500 words and should be written on what the Core Values of the sport mean to them.
-Essays might be selected for publication in the SNHSA news.

 Core Values: RIDE (Adopted from US Equestrian)